CSIS-iLab/health-commission/_posts/2018-09-13-protecting-health-security-in-a-disordered-world.md

 image: https://res.cloudinary.com/csisideaslab/image/upload/v1537886677/health-commission/Global-Disorder.jpg
 image_caption: A Iraqi family who fled recent fighting near the city of Mosul prepares to sleep on the ground as they try to enter a temporary displacement camp but are blocked by Kurdish soldiers on July 3, 2014 in Khazair, Iraq.
-The families, many with small and sick children, have no shelter and little water and food.
-The displacement camp Khazair is now home to an estimated 1,500 internally displaced persons (IDP's) with the number rising daily.
-Tens of thousands of people have fled Iraq's second largest city of Mosul after it was overrun by ISIS (Islamic State of Iraq and Syria) militants.
-Many have been temporarily housed at various IDP camps around the region including the area close to Erbil, as they hope to enter the safety of the nearby Kurdish region.
 image_credit: Spencer Platt/Getty Images
 pdf: ''
 is_commission_related:
   description: ''
   related_event: ''
-further_reading: |-
-  UNHCR, “Figures at a Glance,” updated June 19, 2018, [http://www.unhcr.org/en-us/figures-at-a-glance.html.](http://www.unhcr.org/en-us/figures-at-a-glance.html. "http://www.unhcr.org/en-us/figures-at-a-glance.html.")

-  UN OCHA, “Global Humanitarian Overview 2017,” 2016, [https://www.unocha.org/sites/dms/Documents/GHO_2017.pdf.](https://www.unocha.org/sites/dms/Documents/GHO_2017.pdf. "https://www.unocha.org/sites/dms/Documents/GHO_2017.pdf.")

-  Uppsala Conflict Data Program, 2017, [http://ucdp.uu.se/.](http://ucdp.uu.se/. "http://ucdp.uu.se/.")
 references: ''
 links: []
 keywords: []
-undefined: ''

 ---
 ## Key Challenges

 ### Increasing Conflict and Displacement

 Violent conflict is on the rise after decades of decline.
 Since 2010, the number of major violent conflicts has tripled,[^1] and the average duration of civil wars in progress has increased to more than 20 years.[^2] Record numbers of unresolved wars, concentrated in the Middle East and Africa, show no signs of abating.
-As a result, we are witnessing the highest levels of displacement on record, with 68.5 million people forcibly displaced worldwide as of June 2018, compared to 33.9 million in 1997.[^3] Over 84 percent of refugees are hosted by developing countries, and the top six-refugee receiving countries—Turkey, Pakistan, Lebanon, Iran, Uganda and Ethiopia—increasingly struggle to maintain their own political stability.[^4] (Ibid.)
-Much of the exploding displaced population lacks regular access to basic health services.
+As a result, we are witnessing the highest levels of displacement on record, with 68.5 million people forcibly displaced worldwide as of June 2018, compared to 33.9 million in 1997.[^3] Over 84 percent of refugees are hosted by developing countries, and the top six-refugee receiving countries—Turkey, Pakistan, Lebanon, Iran, Uganda and Ethiopia—increasingly struggle to maintain their own political stability.[^4] Much of the exploding displaced population lacks regular access to basic health services.

 ### Demographic Shifts